-- The seriousness of the original offense that led to the pursuit.
+- 1. The seriousness of the original offense that led to the pursuit.
 Infractions, misdemeanors, and property crimes do not warrant the same level of risk as might be taken to apprehend violent felons, e.g., there is less urgency to pursuing a vehicle registration violation than a stolen car, while there is less urgency to pursue a stolen car (property crime) than a car-jacking suspect who used violence in committing the crime (violent crime against person). - 2.
-If the suspect is known, or the likelihood of identifying the suspect at a later date - The speeds of the suspect and law enforcement vehicles - 4.
-The likelihood that the driver would slow or drive more reasonably if the pursuit were discontinued as demonstrated by the suspect driving at higher speeds or in an increasingly hazardous manner after the officer initiated the pursuit or as the pursuit continues - 5.
+If the suspect is known, or the likelihood of identifying the suspect at a later time. - 3.
+The speeds of the suspect and law enforcement vehicles. - 4.
+The likelihood that the driver would slow or drive more reasonably if the pursuit were discontinued as demonstrated by the suspect driving at higher speeds or in an increasingly hazardous manner after the officer initiated the pursuit or as the pursuit continues. - 5.
 The physical and mental state of the fleeing suspect, including suspected intoxication, mental impairments, etc. - 6.
-The presence of passengers in the fleeing vehicle - 7.
-Indications that the any passenger in the pursued vehicle is a child. - 8.
-Visibility, weather, road conditions, and the time of the day or night - 9.
-The officer's familiarity with the area - 10.
+The presence of passengers in the fleeing vehicle. - 7.
+Indications that any passenger in the pursued vehicle is a child. - 8.
+Visibility, weather, road conditions, and the time of the day or night. - 9.
+The officer's familiarity with the area. - 10.
 The type of highway and area the pursuit is in or is about to enter, i.e., rural, business, industrial, residential, school zone, etc. - 11.
 The speed, direction(s), and density of vehicular and pedestrian traffic in the area and the area about to be entered. - 12.
 The presence of passengers or prisoners in the Normandy Police Department vehicle.
-Pursuits should not be conducted by an officer who has a person who is not a law enforcement officer or Normandy Police Department chaplain in the Normandy Police Department vehicle - 13.
-The apparent condition and capabilities of the pursued vehicle and the known mechanical condition and capabilities of the pursuit vehicle and its emergency equipment - 14.
-If there is a reasonable expectation of safely stopping the fleeing suspect through continued pursuit - 15.
-The effect on the community if the suspect is not apprehended immediately or is never apprehended - 16.
+Pursuits should not be conducted by an officer who has a person who is not a law enforcement officer or Normandy Police Department chaplain in the Normandy Police Department vehicle.

+- 13. The apparent condition and capabilities of the pursued vehicle and the known mechanical condition and capabilities of the pursuit vehicle and its emergency equipment. - 14.
+If there is a reasonable expectation of safely stopping the fleeing suspect through continued pursuit. - 15.
+The effect on the community if the suspect is not apprehended immediately or is never apprehended. - 16.
 The quality and reliability of communications between involved officers, dispatch, and other affected agencies. - 17.
-Other circumstances or conditions which mitigate or aggravate the hazards associated with the pursuit.
+Other circumstances or conditions which mitigate or aggravate the hazards associated with the pursuit. - 18.
+Supervisors (Watch Commanders) shall not engage in pursuits unless the offense is so serious that it would be a breach of duty to act if not undertaken.
+(Example: murder, assault 1st degree, kidnapping, forcible rape).

-II.
 GENERAL REQUIREMENTS